spdx/spdx-3-model/model/Core/Properties/packageVerificationCodeExcludedFile.md

 A relative filename with the root of the package archive or directory referencing a file to be excluded from the `PackageVerificationCode`.

-In general, every filename is preceded with a ./, see http://www.ietf.org/rfc/rfc3986.txt for syntax.
+In general, every filename is preceded with a `./`, see [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt) for syntax.

 ## Metadata